TemeTed/IoT-Projects/README.md

 # ESP based IoT-Projects

   The project uses ESP module Arduino Uno for controlling and monitoring actuators using a web interface.
+Data from the temperature sensors is countinously displayed on the webpage using websockets and based on that the relay is manually or automatically activated.
+The program has two main portions:

-The program has two portions: one for the Arduino and the other for ESP module.
+  ArduinoToEsp - is part of the program for reading sensor data and sendig it to the wifi module.

+  WebSocketTempControl - is part of the code deployed on the esp module

                 Instruction on How to use the ESP8266-1 Wi-Fi module The pin lay out diagram for the module is as shown in the figure